shion0111/LoadingWaveView/README.md

 ## Usage
-Copy the LoadingwaveView files to your project
+Copy the LoadingwaveView.h and LoadingwaveView.w files to your project

 ### With countdown time
 <p align="center">